Turning Over a New Leif

 Why Scandinavian immigrants?

-As a group, Scandinavians (Danes, Finns, Icelanders, Norwegians, and Swedes) are one of the largest—if not the largest—immigrant group in Ballard.
+As a group, Scandinavians (Danes, Finns, Icelanders, Norwegians, and Swedes) are one of the largest—if not the largest—immigrant groups in Ballard.
 While Leif Erikson, the first recorded European to set foot on American shores, represents all immigrants who travel to new lands for freedom, opportunity and a future of hope, the tribute is for the Scandinavian-American community.

 Where can I read more?